abdmusleh/mcp-for-clamav/README.md

 ## Project Overview

-This project demonstrates how to enhance ClamAV's malware detection capabilities by automatically generating YARA rules from malware samples using a custom Malware Control Protocol (MCP) server.
+This project demonstrates how to enhance ClamAV's malware detection capabilities by automatically generating YARA rules from malware samples using a custom Model context Protocol (MCP) server.

 We scan a malware sample dataset before and after YARA rule injection, showing significant detection improvements.